toddheasley/boats/README.md

 # Boats

-Boats is a friendly, Apple-native companion to [cascobaylines.com.](https://cascobaylines.com) It packs the complete Casco Bay Lines ferry schedule for Peaks Island, Little Diamond Island, Great Diamond Island, Diamond Cove, Long Island, Chebeague Island and Cliff Island into every possible widget and complication across macOS, iOS and watchOS.
+#### A friendly, Apple-native companion to [cascobaylines.com](https://cascobaylines.com)

+Boats packs the complete Casco Bay Lines ferry schedule for Peaks Island, Little Diamond Island, Great Diamond Island, Diamond Cove, Long Island, Chebeague Island and Cliff Island into every possible widget and complication across macOS, iOS and watchOS.

 ![](docs/boats-app.png)

-Boats 5 is a completely new [SwiftUI](https://developer.apple.com/xcode/swiftui) app with an ultra-legible new design that merges CBL's quirky look and feel with the same big, bold type and fancy scrolling from previous versions.
+Boats 5 is a completely new [SwiftUI](https://developer.apple.com/xcode/swiftui) app with an ultra-legible new design that merges CBL's unique personality with the same big, bold type and fancy scrolling from previous versions.
 Boats even returns to the Mac as a true Cocoa app, including support for Sonoma desktop widgets:

 ![](docs/boats-mac.png)